rh-ecosystem-edge/accelerator_templates/driver_container/driver_container_easy_way.md

-# I need an easier way to build a driver container
+# I need to build a driver container with DTK

 ## Problem

-Building a driver container from scratch is hard to get right, I need an easier, more reliable way to do it.
+You have your driver source code ready to compile, you want to use the Driver-Toolkit image, but can't use OpenShift BuildConfig resources for whatever reason,

 ## Solution

-The Driver Toolkit (DTK from now on) is a container image in the OpenShift payload which is meant to be used as a base image on which to build driver containers.
-The Driver Toolkit image contains the all the commonly needed packages to build or install kernel modules as well as a few tools needed in driver containers.
-The version of these packages will match the kernel version running on the RHCOS nodes in the corresponding OpenShift release.
+While using a BuildConfig is the recommended solution for creating DTK based driver containers, it possible to use the DTK image within a standard Dockerfile, and build an image with `podman`

-By using it as a base image for the builder stage our Dockerfile  for the ptemplate_char_dev driver container can be simplified like this:
+For example for the ptemplate_char_dev driver container a standalone [Dockerfile](./Dockerfile.easy) might look like:

 ```
 ARG KERNEL_VERSION